electron/electron/docs/api/browser-window.md

 Adds DevTools extension located at `path`, and returns extension's name.

 The extension will be remembered so you only need to call this API once, this API is not for programming use.
+If you try to add an extension that has already been loaded, this method will not return and instead log a warning to the console.

+Method will also not return if the extension's manifest is missing or incomplete.

 ### `BrowserWindow.removeDevToolsExtension(name)`